What they never tell you when you go out for your first job as a youngster is how often people get injured on the job.

 Some of the most common injuries while working include back injuries and hearing loss.
 You can make a personal injury compensation claim if the accident was as a result of your employer’s negligence.

-Industrial deafness is one of the most common examples of work-related accidents.
+Industrial deafness is one of the most common work-related accidents.
 Losing hearing as a result of your working conditions should be compensated, as, by law, it comes under workplace injury.

 Work injury compensation allows workers who have been injured in an accident caused by their working conditions to recover their losses.
-So if regrettably, you become a victim of a workplace accident like hearing loss, then the best way to deal with it is by hiring workers injury lawyers.
+So if regrettably, you become a victim of a workplace accident such as hearing loss, then the best way to deal with it is by hiring workers injury lawyers.

 It is important to pursue the personal injury compensation claim within three years of the accident as after this time limit the victim can lose their entitlement to make a personal injury compensation claim.